A Conversation with Max Ginsburg

 When was the last time you saw a painting that really challenged you?
 How do you typically react to paintings that portray suffering or difficult political topic?
-I am grateful for the opportunity I had for a long-ranging conversation with the artist, Max Ginsburg.
+It's an honor to bring you this Max Ginsburg podcast Interview.
+I am grateful for the opportunity I had for a long-ranging conversation in this episode with Max.

-Max is a native New Yorker, many of his paintings center on people and places around New York City.
-Max also draws on themes of peace and justice; deep outrage to war, injustice, and torture as they are conveyed in some of his paintings.
+Max Ginsburg is a native New Yorker, many of his paintings center on people and places around New York City.
+He also draws on themes of peace and justice; deep outrage to war, injustice, and torture as they are conveyed in some of his paintings.

-I can’t wait for you to learn some of the fascinating insights and lessons that Max has developed of the years - you also don’t want to miss images of Max’s paintings located at the end of this post.
+Max Ginsburg talks about some of the fascinating insights and lessons he has developed of the years - you also don’t want to miss images of Max’s paintings located at the end of this post.

 It has always been Max’s desire to bring truth and reality into his paintings - sometimes that means a peace image of a couple on a walk and sometimes that means a painting of a man being tortured in a prison in Iraq.
 When you are so focused on painting reality and what you experience - you are going to get a mixture of the peaceful and the painful - such is life.